hayde0264/CS-Degree/Data-Types/background.md

-Data types **tell the compiler how the programmer will inted to use the data**.
+Data types **tell the compiler how the programmer intends to use the data**.

 # References
 Data Type.
 (2022, October 8). *Wikipedia*. <https://en.wikipedia.org/wiki/Data_type>